RobbeHeirman/gilded-tros/README.md

 Have fun and good luck!

-## Edits Robbe:
+## Notes Robbe:
-Solved in python 3.10.
+Solved with python 3.10.